sjentsch/jamoviDocs/howto/howto_Filtering_data.rst

 -  | there are three large approaches, to exclude outliers:

    #. based upon z-scores (the absolute value should be larger 3.3; this
-      equals to a probability of 0.1% = 1 / 1000)
+      equals to a probability of 0.1% = 1 / 1000; based upon a standard
+      normal distribution ~ parametric)
-   #. based upon the IQR (like in a box plot)
+   #. based upon the IQR (like in a box plot; based upon ranks and quantiles
+      ~ non-parametric)
-   #. based on the Mahalanobis distance (multivariate)
+   #. based on the Mahalanobis distance (multivariate outliers)

    | for 1. and 2., there exist functions in jamovi (see next bullet points),
      for 3. you have to use R-code (decribed two bullet point below); for 2.